weka/terraform-aws-weka/README.md

 <br>Check our [example](examples/public_network/main.tf) that uses these modules.
 - When sg_ids isn't provided we automatically create a security group using our module.
 - When subnet_ids isn't provided we automatically create a subnet using our module.
-- When instance_iam_profile_arn isn't provided we automatically create an iam profile using our module.
+- When instance_iam_profile_arn isn't provided we automatically create an iam instance profile using our module.
 - var `availability_zones` need to provide only when we create network module, Currently limited to single subnet. for example `eu-west-1c`

 ### NAT network deployment: